How to afford to eat out at a restaurant every month without breaking your family budget.

 When you spend your days surrounded by animals it is nice to go out with real people every now and then.
 Sometimes a girl needs a reason to put on makeup.

 Unfortunately, going out to eat anymore can cost a small fortune which is not something that goes well with frugal living.
-Seafood platters starting at $19.99….for ONE PERSON?
+Seafood platters starting at $29.99….for ONE PERSON?
 Are you kidding me?

-I can feed my entire family for half that!
+I can feed my entire family for 1/4 of that!

 A couple of years ago we decided to give each other 12 date nights for Christmas.
-That would mean a guaranteed date every month for a year.
-A great idea in theory, but hot so easy to do on our incredibly tight budget.
+That would mean a guaranteed date at a restaurant every month for a year.
+A great idea in theory, but not so easy to do on our incredibly tight budget.

-Unfortunately, purchasing 12 gift cards in one shot can be incredibly expensive even if it is only for two people.
+Unfortunately, purchasing 12 gift cards in one shot can be insanely expensive even if it is only for two people.

-Since we live pretty frugally and are always on a tight budget, we needed to get creative on how to actually pull off such a gift without having to take out a second mortgage our home.
+Since we practice frugal living and are always on a tight budget, we needed to get creative on how to actually pull off such a gift without having to take out a second mortgage our home.

 Okay, maybe a bit dramatic…but not really. 🙂

 Each year we aim to purchase 6 $50 gift cards and 6 $25 gift cards.
-As you can see, this can be a little tricky, but it CAN be done.
+As you can see, this can be a little tricky, but the good news is, it CAN be done.

-How We Afford To Eat Out Every Month Even On A Tight Budget
+How to Afford To Eat Out Every Month Even On A Tight Budget

 Tip #1 Reward Sites

-I have found that shopping online saves me quite a bit of money.
-By staying out of the stores I am able to stick to a pretty tight budget.
-Today with so many online stores offering free delivery it only makes sense to do most of my shopping this way.
+I have found that shopping online is a unique way of saving money.
+By staying out of the stores I am more easily able to stick to a pretty tight budget.
+Today with so many online stores offering free delivery and free pickup, it only makes sense to do most of my shopping from home.
 This way I am not tempted to purchase things that I not only don’t need but also can’t afford.

 For each dollar, you spend you are rewarded with a point.
 After you have so many points you can turn them in for cash, rewards, or even gift cards.